 - reduce stress, anxiety, nausea, fatigue or physical tension

-- lift mood
+- improve your mood

-- improve sleep.
+- improve your sleep.

 Relaxation techniques may include body relaxation, progressive muscle relaxation, guided imagery, gentle self-care and mindful breathing.
 The therapist will explain these techniques in more detail and guide you through your chosen technique(s) during the session.
 Practising relaxation techniques can be helpful if you are feeling stressed or worried, for example before a medical procedure or when you are unable to sleep.

-Please note that we are a small team which means there may be a long wait to see one of our therapists or a limit to what we can offer.
+Please note that we are a small team so there may be a wait to see one of our therapists or a limit to what we can offer.
 We don’t offer sessions on a private (paid) basis.

 The sessions usually take place in our therapy rooms at the Cancer Centre.
 Our therapists can also visit you in day care and ambulatory care on the second, third and fourth floors of the Cancer Centre.

-We also teach relaxation techniques and self-massage, and offer consultations for aromatherapy inhaler sticks by phone or video.
+We teach relaxation techniques and self-massage, and offer consultations for aromatherapy inhaler sticks by phone or video.
 Your hospital doctor, nurse, support and information specialist, or another healthcare professional can refer you.